ast-jean/ast-jean/README.md

 - [MiniRT](https://gitfront.io/r/ast-jean/Zsq35RGjgD6x/MiniRT/): The MiniRT project is a minimalist ray-tracing engine built using fixed-point arithmetic in C. This compact yet powerful engine renders 3D scenes with realistic lighting and shadows, while leveraging the precision and performance benefits of fixed-point number representation.
 Designed with simplicity and efficiency in mind, MiniRT demonstrates the potential of ray-tracing techniques in resource-constrained environments, using the new updated Codam's version of the MLX42.

-- [Minishell](https://gitfront.io/r/ast-jean/4DqvizCsX1vS/minishell/): Minishell is a lightweight, custom-built Unix shell implemented in C. It provides a minimalistic, user-friendly command-line interface, allowing users to execute common shell commands and navigate the file system.
-By implementing core shell functionalities from scratch, Minishell offers a unique opportunity to gain in-depth understanding of shell programming and Unix system calls.
-Perfect for educational purposes or as a foundation for more advanced shell projects, Minishell showcases the power of simplicity in a user-friendly package.
+- [Minishell](https://github.com/ast-jean/minishell/): Minishell is a lightweight Unix shell implemented in C.

 - [SoLong](): SoLong is a captivating 2D tile-based game developed in C, offering players an engaging, visually appealing experience in a customisable labyrinthine world.
 The project features smooth character movement, object interactions and animations all brought together by a minimalist graphical user interface.
 Using the MLX42 graphical library.